Random Policy Evaluation Uncovers Policies of Generative Flow Networks: Rectified Random Policy Evaluation

-{\textbf{Empirical Validation.}} To validate this equivalence, we consider the small set generation task studied by~\citet{pan2023better}.
+{\textbf{Empirical Validation.}} To validate this equivalence, we consider the set generation task studied by~\citet{pan2023better}.
 In this task, the agent sequentially generates a set with size $|S|$ from $|U|$ elements.
 At each timestep, the agent selects an element from $U$ and adds it to the current set (without replacement).
 The agent receives the reward for constructing the set with exactly $|S|$ elements.

-Figure~\ref{fig:nontree_example} presents the results in the tabular case, where values or flows are represented in table form as the state and action spaces are enumerable.
+Figure~\ref{fig:nontree_example} presents the results in the tabular case, where values computed by random policy evaluation or flows computed by flow iteration with uniform backward policies are represented in tables as the state and action spaces are enumerable.
 This tabular representation eliminates the influence of neural network approximation and sampling errors, providing a clear comparison between the state flow function and the scaled state value function.
-In Figure~\ref{fig:nontree_example}, the x-axis corresponds to different states, topologically sorted, and the y-axis corresponds to the value of $F$ or $V$.
-We show the results of policy evaluation with the transformed reward functions $R'(x)$, policy evaluation with original rewards $R(x)$, and flow iteration.
-We observe that the scaled value function, denoted as scaled $V(s)$, coincides with the state flow function $F(s)$, validating the equivalence.
+In Figure~\ref{fig:nontree_example}, the x-axis corresponds to different states, topologically sorted, and the y-axis corresponds to flows $F$ or values $V$.
+We compare the resulting state flow function $F(s)$, the value function $V(s)$ under the original rewards $R(x)$ from random policy evaluation, and the value function under transformed rewards $R'(x)$ also from random policy evaluation.
+We observe that the scaled value function, denoted as scaled $V(s)$, aligns perfectly with the state flow function $F(s)$, validating the equivalence.